 There are multiple monoclonal antibody therapies available, which have been authorized by the Food and Drug Administration.
-We are now offering the Regeneron combination of Casirivimab and Imdevimab, which has also proved effective in treating COVID-19 variances.
+We are currently offering the Regeneron combination of Casirivimab and Imdevimab, which has also proved effective in treating COVID-19 variances.

-To qualify, you must have tested positive for COVID-19 recently; have mild to moderate symptoms that are managed without oxygen support; and fall into one of the high-risk categories below.
+To qualify, you must have tested positive for COVID-19 recently; have mild to moderate symptoms that are managed without oxygen support; and fall into one of the categories below.
 Monoclonal antibody treatment is not for patients who are hospitalized.

 - Heart disease

 - Body mass index [BMI] of 25 or higher